eduvpn/documentation/SERVER_DISCOVERY_SKIP_WAYF.md

 So depending on the type of federation and/or SAML SP software that is used by the VPN server we need to approach things differently.

-The `server_list.json` file contains a key `authentication_url_template` that contains a specific URL template for the server involved in order to properly "skip the WAYF".
+The `server_list.json` file MAY contain a key `authentication_url_template` for "Secure Internet" servers that contains a specific URL template for the server involved in order to properly "skip the WAYF".

 When the user chooses an organization that has a `secure_internet_home` pointing to one of these servers the `org_id` of the chosen organization is